-2022 saw the 130th anniversary of the stage and film actress Sybil Morel's birth and the 80th anniversary of her death.
+2022 saw the 130th anniversary and the 80th anniversary of the jewish stage and film actress Sybil Morel.

 I am taking these two dates as an opportunity to commemorate her by reissuing her novel, Love on the Soundstage, which she wrote after her screen career had ended.